d

 Looking for Lincoln

-Shelbyville has its first wayside exhibit by the Looking for Lincoln Heritage Coalition Wayside Exhibit Program to share our story of the Lincoln-Thorton debate.
+Shelbyville has five wayside exhibits by the Looking for Lincoln Heritage Coalition Wayside Exhibit Program to share our story of Abraham LIncoln.
 The wayside exhibition program helps bring each of our unique Lincoln stories to life with storyboards located throughout Central Illinois.
 They not only let us take a look at Abraham Lincoln's life, but also the communities he traveled to and the people he met.

 Click here to visit the Looking for Lincoln Story Trail site.